 column at the beginning is not present, the website will fill in an initial column with "dbSNP_" and the dbSNP create build if the

-2. For a gff file, there must be at least 9 white-space-separated columns in the input file.
+3. For a GFF3 file (SNVs only), there must be at least 9 tab-separated columns in the input file.
 An example is

 The first column is the chromosome (initial "chr" is optional).

-The fourth column is treated as the SNV location (human NCBI 37, 1-based).
+The fourth column is treated as the SNV location (human NCBI 38, 1-based).
 The strand column is not used, and the strand is assumed to be "+".
-The string of annotations is
+The string of attributes is

-assumed to be separated by whitespace, and columns 9 through the end are searched for "allele" and "ref" tags to extract the genotype and reference base.
+assumed to be separated by semi-colons, and these attributes are searched for genotype and reference tags, as specified on the home page.

 The genotype can be two alleles separated by "/", or it can be an ambiguity code.
 If

-no reference base is found, its value will be filled in from the NCBI 37 human reference sequence.
+no reference tag is found, its value will be filled in from the NCBI 38 human reference sequence.

-5. For a custom-format file, the column numbers for the chromosome, location, reference base, and the two alleles of the genotype must be filled in.
+4. For a custom-format file (SNVs only), the column numbers for the chromosome, location, reference base, and the two alleles of the genotype must be filled in.